Learning

 Compounding in mutual funds: Compounding and its magic!

-Let's start with the famous "rice and the chessboard story".
+Let's start with the famous ‘rice and the chessboard story’.
 Once upon a time, there lived a king who was a chess enthusiast.
 He beat every known player.
-To motivate his opponents, the king would give any reward that they ask for, provided they were successful in beating the king.
+To motivate his opponents, the king would give them any reward that they asked for, provided they were successful in beating the king.
 One day, he was challenged by a travelling sage to a game of chess.
-The king obliged and asked the sage to name a prize for himself if he wins.
+The king obliged and asked the sage to name a prize for himself if he won.

 The sage asked for one grain of rice on the first square of the chessboard.
 The king got perplexed and asked, "That's it?"
 The sage continued and said, two grains on the next tile, then four grains on the next, and so on, such that each square has double the amount of the previous one.

-The king was baffled, the sage could have asked for any valuable reward he wanted.
+The king was baffled; the sage could have asked for any valuable reward he wanted.
 Nonetheless, he immediately agreed, as to him it looked like a very small prize.
 The sage was a brilliant player and defeated the king.
 Having lost the match and being a man of his word, the king called his treasurer to reward the winner.
-His officials started putting the rice onto the chessboard.
+His officials began placing the rice on the chessboard.

-For example, if you invest Rs 1 lakh in an instrument earning 10 per cent per annum, your money will grow to an impressive Rs 17.45 lakh by the end of 30 years.
+For example, if you invest Rs 1 lakh in an instrument earning 10 per cent per annum, your money will grow to an impressive Rs 17.45 lakh by the end of 30 years (100000×(1.1)30).
 But what's even more interesting is the way your money would grow over these years.
+You can model it yourself with Value Research's compound interest calculator tool.

-At the beginning, you might feel like nothing is happening.
+In the beginning, you might feel like nothing is happening.
 But after a few years, compounding starts to show its magic and your corpus grows exponentially.
-Another important element to enjoy is to stay invested in the market no matter how difficult it might get at times of sharp market correction.
+Another important element is to stay invested in the market, no matter how difficult it might get during times of sharp market corrections.
 That's because time and patience are the two most important weapons in your arsenal to take advantage of the power of compounding.
+For deeper insights, explore more on compounding's real-world impact.

 Other Categories